muratk5n/thirdwave/en/README.md

 ---

 Pandas is part of much of what we do here.
-Immensely useful open source software thanks to Wes McKinn.
+Immensely useful open source software thanks to Wes McKinney.

 "@wesmckinn